tohyuting/tp/docs/DeveloperGuide.md

 it would then be no longer necessary to keep the macro list on the display.

 ### Add Supplier/Warehouse feature

 In this section, the functionality of the add feature, the expected execution path, the structure of the AddCommand class, the interactions between objects with the AddCommand object will be discussed.

-#### What is the Add Supplier/Warehouse feature
-The add supplier/warehouse feature is facilitated by the `AddCommandParser` and the `AddCommand`.
+The `add` supplier/warehouse feature is facilitated by the `AddCommandParser` and the `AddCommand`.
 The `AddCommandParser` implements `Parser` and the `AddCommand` extends `Command`, allowing the user to add a supplier/warehouse to the app using the command line.

+#### What Add Supplier/Warehouse feature does

+The `add` feature allows user to add a warehouse or supplier to CLI-nic (case 1).

-The supplier consists of : Type, Name, Phone, Email
+The supplier consists of : `Type`, `Name`, `Phone`, `Email`

-The warehouse consists of : Type, Name, Phone, Address
+The warehouse consists of : `Type`, `Name`, `Phone`, `Address`

-The supplier/warehouse also consists of one optional field that can be added:
+The supplier/warehouse also consists of an optional field: `Remark`

-* Remark
+Only one supplier/warehouse can be added per command execution.

 #### Path Execution of Add Command
 The overview of the AddCommand Activity Diagram is shown below:

 ![Add Command Activity Diagram](images/AddCommandActivityDiagram.png)

-After the user calls the Add command, the code will check for the presence of all the compulsory prefixes in the command.
+After the user calls the `add` command, the code will check for the presence of all the compulsory prefixes in the command.
 The code will throw a ParseException if there are any missing/invalid prefixes.
 After that is checked, it will check if the new supplier/warehouse added is a duplicate (The supplier/warehouse already exist in the application).
 It will throw a CommandException when the user tries to add a duplicate